wolfgang42/babyfeep/README.md

     into one result with a version selector.
   * Topic modeling and latent semantic analysis of results, to help users specify “when I said ‘Apache Arrow’ I meant the open source project, not the indigenous knapped flint”
   * Page info bar, StackOverflow embed, and other rich results

-### Frontend
-The frontend is a hastily thrown together Rust server;
-it uses `tiny_http` and `maud` and is single-threaded (other than the threads that Tantivy sets up internally) because that was the simplest thing that worked.

-I didn't bother to style (or even properly format) the results;
-look at [search.feep.dev](https://search.feep.dev) if you want to see the stylesheet I would have copy-pasted.

 ## Installation and deployment
 Feep! uses [Nix](https://nixos.org/) to manage dependencies,